-Patients with partial or complete DPD deficiency who are treated with a standard dose of fluoropyrimidine will have increased levels of the active metabolites of fluorouracil due to the reduce DPD activity.
-Increased levels of the fluorouracil active metabolite is associated with an increased risk of severe or even fatal toxicity.r
+Patients with partial or complete DPD deficiency who are treated with a standard dose of fluoropyrimidine will have increased levels of the active metabolites of fluorouracil due to the reduced DPD activity.
+Increased levels of the fluorouracil active metabolites are associated with an increased risk of severe or even fatal toxicity.r

-As a result patients will have typical fluoropyrimidine toxicity but this tends to appear much earlier and be more severe and prolonged.
-Patients who develop severe toxicity in the first few days of therapy should be considered likely to have DPD deficiency.
+DPD deficient patients will develop typical fluoropyrimidine toxicity but this typically appears much earlier and is more severe and prolonged.
+DPD deficiency should be considered in patients who develop severe toxicity within the first few days of therapy.
 An antidote is available for fluoropyrimidine overdose or overexposure and is highly effective if given within 96 hours.
 Read more about Fluoropyrimidine overdose or overexposure.

 Investigations and diagnosis

-Whilst the product information for both capecitabine and fluorouracil warn about the potentially fatal reactions attributed to DPD deficiency, it does not stipulate that genetic testing must be performed.
+While the product information for both capecitabine and fluorouracil warn about the potentially fatal reactions attributed to DPD deficiency, they do not recommend routine testing for DPD deficiency.